Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Australian bushfire data

-First, we analyse the consistency matrix associated to the unscaled distance measure, $\text{Con}^{us}$.
-Hierarchical clustering indicates that there are two clusters.
-The principal anomaly is Katoomba, which sits in its own cluster.
-Within the second cluster there is a small sub-cluster of anomalous locations including Gunnedah, Narrabri, Albury, Wagga Wagga and others.
+First, we analyze the consistency matrix associated to the unscaled distance measure, $\text{Con}^{us}$.
+Hierarchical clustering (Figure \ref{fig:ConsistencyUnscaled}) indicates a majority cluster with one outlier location, Katoomba.
+Within the majority cluster there is a small subcluster of anomalous locations including Gunnedah, Narrabri, Albury, Wagga Wagga and others.
 That is, Katoomba is highly anomalous relative to the relationship between air quality and distance from other locations.
 Indeed, Katoomba is relatively close to the city of Sydney but was befallen with terrible bushfires close by.
 Spectral clustering indicates that there are three clusters: the first consisting solely of Katoomba, the second consisting solely of Oakdale and the final cluster containing the remaining measuring locations.
-The norm of the entire consistency matrix is $\approx 0.11,$ indicating broad similarity between geographical and AQI affinity.
+The norm of the entire consistency matrix is approximately $0.11,$ indicating broad similarity between geographical and AQI affinity.

-Next, consider the consistency matrix associated to the distances between normalized vectors, $\text{Con}^{\text{norm}}$.
-The hierarchical clustering results are highly similar to that of $\text{Con}^{us}$.
-Again, two clusters are suggested, one consisting solely of Katoomba and the one containing the remainder of the measuring stations.
-Interestingly, there is more variance in the structure of the second cluster.
+Next, we consider the consistency matrix associated to the distances between normalized vectors, $\text{Con}^{\text{norm}}$.
+The hierarchical clustering results (Figure \ref{fig:ConsistencyNorm}) are highly similar to that of $\text{Con}^{us}$, with a majority cluster detected but Katoomba as a single outlier.
+Interestingly, there is more variance in the structure of the majority cluster.
 This demonstrates the utility of our plurality of measurements: others may uncover structure that one alone cannot.
-Katoomba's presence again provides another insight: even after normalizing by its extreme magnitude, it is still anomalous relative to the consistency between geographical distance and AQI.
+Katoomba's outlier status in this second experiment is by no means obvious and provides another insight: even after normalizing by its extreme magnitude, it is still anomalous relative to the consistency between geographical distance and AQI.
 Spectral clustering indicates that there are two anomalous locations, Katoomba and Bargo, each of which is contained exclusively within its own cluster.
 Finally, the matrix norm is $\approx 0.19$, larger than that of $\text{Con}^{us}$.
 This makes sense given less consistency overall in this matrix.